binkley/tw-generics-kata/README.md

 ## Rules for success

+* Always TDD!
+Start with a failing test (hint: use the above code in your test)
 * Keep test coverage at 100%
 * Keep clean code style
 * No type casting (exception for casting to a generic parameter, if required)